Questions About Us

 The best solution is to have a daily backup that stores your files/data in a completely separate location, usually on a different server that's protected.
 This is why I really like VaultPress.
 It's designed for non-technical WordPress website owners, and they make it really easy to restore a backup.
 You can also get help restoring a backup if needed.

-If you use a high quality web hosting service (read the hosting FAQ) such as FlyWheel, they have the same quality backup system that VaultPress provides, but they build it into their platform.
-It's all in one place!
+If you use a high quality web hosting service (read the hosting FAQ) such as FlyWheel or our Business-Grade web hosting, then you'll get a similar type of robust backup system that VaultPress provides, but it's all in the same place.